dhextras/guardedheart_therapy/README.md

 - `name`: Name of the therapist.
 - `code`: A unique code for each therapist to log in.
 - `total_conversations`: The total number of conversations a therapist has had.
+- `last_login`: The time when the therapist logged into the account via the code.

 ### Active Conversations Table